 Sexual assault is most often a predatory crime.
-Prosocial bystanders can impact the predator's ability to complete acts of violence.
-The College does not tolerate any acts of sexual violence.
-As a community of bystanders we can be alert to the following predatory behavior:
+Pro-social by standers can impact the predator's ability to complete acts of violence.
+Rowan College of South Jersey does not tolerate any acts of sexual violence or misconduct (DVSAS).

+As a community of by-standers we can be alert to the following predatory behavior: